gnuarmeclipse/gnuarmeclipse.github.io-source/pages/eclipse/project/assign-device.md

 ##  Assign device

-**Important notice**: for an even higher flexibility, different devices can be assigned to different **build configuration**, so it is possible to have different devices for different configurations.
+> **Notice**: for an even higher flexibility, different devices can be assigned to different **build configuration**, so it is possible to have different devices for different configurations.

 One direct consequence is that you need to be careful to associate the appropriate devices to **all** configurations.
 The Eclipse interface allows to configure **All configurations** at a time, just select this option in the top selection.

+> **Notice**: The Devices tab is visible in the **Settings** properties page only for projects created by the GNU ARM Eclipse plug-ins.

 To assign devices to projects: